 It’s a reality Dr. Kells says she and her team work to realistically prepare their patients for.

 “As we head into the holidays there are additional challenges.
 I am not a “Pollyanna” there really are.
 We do a lot of work with our people around the holidays and into January.
 We are starting a series where we walk them through and give them guides and coaching around this time of year.
 We want to arm them with resources.”

-Dr. Kells also says to remember that a healthy lifestyle and relationship with food isn't framed around extremes of restraint or indulgence.
+Dr. Kells also says to remember that a healthy lifestyle and relationship with food aren't framed around extremes of restraint or indulgence.
 Of being on a strict diet or free for all of eating whatever looks good to you anytime.
-If you can find an overall balance through the year that will allow for some holiday enjoyment.
+If you can find an overall balance throughout the year that will allow for some holiday enjoyment.

-Remember, make a plan not just for the holiday feasts, but that includes everyday of your life of fueling your body in healthy ways and you really can enjoy all the foods and flavors the holidays and gathering with family has to offer.
+Remember, make a plan, not just for the holiday feasts, but includes every day of your life of fueling your body in healthy ways and you really can enjoy all the foods and flavors the holidays and gatherings with the family have to offer.